josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 [date] fail2ban.actions        [709]: NOTICE  [caddy-400] Ban 195.178.110.201
 ```

 That's the actual output of my server.
-And if you are curious about how that happened, you can go to caddy logs and check one particular ip:
+And if you are curious about how that happened, you can go to caddy logs and check one particular IP:

 ```bash
 sudo cat /var/log/caddy/access.log | grep "195.178.110.201" > attack
 ```
 ## Success!

-If you followed the steps above, your services are now hardened against a lot of common cases and you will not waste cpu, networking or any resource that would compromise your services availability.
-Of course this doesn't magically solve all cases, and you can still harded your self-hosted stuff.
-It's a stepping stone into the right direction.
+If you followed the steps above, your services are now hardened against a lot of common cases and you will not waste CPU, network or any resource that would compromise your services availability.
+Of course this doesn't magically solve all cases, and you can still harden your self-hosted stuff.
+It's a stepping stone in the right direction.
 ## Support

 If you liked this article, please support these amazing projects: